Center for Career Design Internship Funding

 Can students receive funding for on campus research?

 Center for Career Design funds are not available for research activities during a Resident term.
-Arts & Sciences undergrads may reach out to SURFD or your academic department for ideas on funding your research.
+Arts & Sciences undergraduate students may reach out to SURFD or their academic department for ideas on funding research.
 Research internships that take place during a Leave term and are ineligible for SURFD funding may be considered as funding allows.

-The Center for Career Design does not fund research that is for credit, research that is for a student’s thesis, or independent research that is not under direct supervision of a research professional.
+The Center for Career Design does not fund research that is for academic credit (other than divisional internship credit or ENGG 99), research that is solely for a student’s thesis, or independent research that is not under direct supervision of a research professional.

 Can a student apply after the start of the internship?